statoscope/statoscope/README.md

 Click on a module name to view detail info about the module.

-Click on a module name withholding `shift`-key to open a file that related with this module in your editor.
+Click on a module name withholding `shift` key to open a file that related with this module in your editor.

 #### The right list